alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>Measuring Need-Based Distributive Justice Normatively and Empirically</b><br>
-         poster presentation at the Symposium on Need-Based Justice of the research group “Need-Based Justice and Distribution Procedures” (FOR 2104) of the German Research Foundation (DFG); University of Hamburg; jointly with Mark Siebel
+         poster presentation at the Symposium on Need-Based Justice of the research group ‘Need-Based Justice and Distribution Procedures’ (FOR 2104) of the German Research Foundation (DFG); University of Hamburg; jointly with Mark Siebel
       </td>
    </tr>
    <tr>